 game animal to be relished and devoured, and he had rushed to the girl’s

 handsome red-haired man had inexplicably lept to her rescue.
-Could the girl’s protector
+Could the

-against Clive’s comforting chest, as Clive enfolding her child-like shoulders
+her lovely head against Clive’s comforting chest, as Clive enfolding her

-things that have happened to me, a princess, since you
+of the dreadful things that have happened to me, a princess, since you

 “You mean the Wur-gals?”